vernemq/vmq-docs/misc/change-open-file-limits.md

 However, this only changes the limit for the _**current shell session**_.
 Changing the limit on a system-wide, permanent basis varies more between systems.

+What will actually happen when VerneMQ runs out of OS-side file descriptors?

+In short, VerneMQ will be unable to function properly, because it can't open database files or accept incoming connections.
+In case you see exceptions with `{error,emfile}` in the VerneMQ log files, you now know what to do, though: increase the OS settings as described below.

 ## Linux

 On most Linux distributions, the total limit for open files is controlled by `sysctl`.